jaimetur/GooglePhotosTakeoutHelper/README.md

 **Best for:** Most users who want space efficiency and better compatibility with modern applications and cloud services.

-### 📁 Duplicate Copy
-**What it does:** Creates actual file copies in both `ALL_PHOTOS` and album folders.
-Each photo appears as a separate physical file in every location.

-**Advantages:**
-- Works across all systems and applications
-- Complete independence between folders
-- Safe for moving/copying folders between devices
-- Album photos remain accessible even if `ALL_PHOTOS` is deleted

-**Disadvantages:**
-- Uses significantly more disk space (multiplied by number of albums)
-- Slower processing due to file copying
-- Changes to one copy don't affect others

-**Best for:** Users who need maximum compatibility, plan to share folders across different systems, or have plenty of disk space.

 ### 🔄 Reverse Shortcut
 **What it does:** The opposite of shortcut mode.
 Files remain in their original album folders, and shortcuts are created in `ALL_PHOTOS` pointing to the album locations.